7db9a/dir-contract/README.md

 `dev.sh` is very basic and not generalized.
 Feel free to modify it or make your own script, or just run the actual underlying commands.

+You can also run, but against a specific test.

+`./dev.sh run token`

 ## Testing

 Testing is awkward at the moment.
 I haven't figured out how to run consecutive clean tests that need eosio.token.